Generalized dimension truncation error analysis for high-dimensional numerical integration: lognormal setting and beyond: Numerical experiments

 where $\psi_j(\bsx) := j^{-\vartheta}\sin(j\pi x_1)\sin(j\pi x_2)$.
 In this case $(\|\psi\|_{L^{\infty}(D)}) \in \ell^p(\bbN)$ for any $p>\frac{1}{\vartheta}$.

 To estimate the dimension truncation error, we compute the quantity

 where $s'\gg s$ and $\Phi^{-1}$ is the inverse cumulative distribution function of $\prod_{j=1}^{s'}\varphi_2(y_j)$.
 The high-dimensional integral appearing in~\eqref{eq:intappx} was approximated by using a randomly shifted rank-1 lattice rule with $2^{20}$ cubature nodes and a single random shift.
 The integration lattice was tailored for each value of the decay parameter $\vartheta$ by using the QMC4PDE software~\cite{qmc4pde,kuonuyenssurvey} and the same random shift was used for each $\vartheta$.
 As the reference, we use the solution corresponding to $s'=2^{11}$.
+The value of the high-dimensional integral appearing in~\eqref{eq:intappx} was computed for each finite element node.
+Since the integrated quantity obtained in this way can also be viewed as an element of the finite element space, it is straightforward to compute its $H_0^1(D)$ norm using the function values at the finite element nodes.

 The numerical results are displayed in Figure~\ref{fig:fig} for dimensions $s\in\{2^k: k\in\{1,\ldots,9\}\}$ and decay rates $\vartheta\in\{1.5,2.0,3.0\}$.
 The corresponding theoretical convergence rates are $-2.0$, $-3.0$, and $-5.0$, respectively, and they are displayed alongside the numerical results.
 The observed dimension truncation rates corresponding to $\vartheta\in\{1.5,2.0\}$ start off with slower convergence rates and reach the theoretically predicted convergence rates approximately when $s>16$.
 This behavior appears to be the most extreme in the experiment with $\vartheta=3.0$, where the initial convergence rate for small values of $s$ is slightly slower than the theoretically predicted rate.
 Moreover, we note that the dimension truncation convergence rate appears to degenerate for large values of $s$ in the case $\vartheta=3.0$, which may be attributed to cubature error when approximating the high-dimensional integral in~\eqref{eq:intappx}.